livecode/livecode-ide/notes/feature-8.0-dp-3_ide.md

 "Object → New Widget" submenu is generated based on the currently loaded widget extensions.

-### Property Inspector

-A number of changes have been made to property editors in the property inspector:

-* The color editors now use a color swatch widget to display the chosen color
-* Numeric editors have a slider if the property has an associated min/max, and an increment/decrement twiddle if it has a step value.
-* The navbar widget now uses a version of itself as an editor for its properties (**com.livecode.pi.navbar**)
-* A graphic effects property editor has been added (**com.livecode.pi.graphiceffect**)
-* A gradient property editor has been added (***com.livecode.pi.gradientramp**)
-* A script property editor has been added, which contains a button to edit the selected script (**com.livecode.pi.script**)
-* A time zone property editor has been added, which contains a drop-down list of time zones (**com.livecode.pi.timezone**)

 ### Widget metadata and the IDE

 Widget metadata now controls a number of additional features with